Kotlin/kotlin-interactive-shell/README.md

 Spark supported by *separate plugins* for versions 1.x and 2.x.

 # Installation
-First please checkout latest master.
+First please checkout the latest master.
 After that you can build current version from the project directory:
 ```bash
 git clone https://github.com/khud/sparklin
 cd sparklin